 Yes.
 Dr French specializes in the relief of neck and lower back pain.
 Chiropractic is one of the few treatments that have been shown to improve spinal pain.
 We use adjustments, massage, and other physical methods to reduce neck pain as much as possible.
-The adjustments help the joints, but also allow the muscles to move freely, encouraging them to heal quickly and correctly.
+The adjustments realign the joints, but also allow the muscles to move freely, encouraging them to heal quickly and correctly.
 Initially, reducing the pain is the primary focus of our treatment.
-As it starts to feel better, we start thinking about fixing the cause of the injury, your posture, and making your neck work properly, so you reduce your chance of another episode in the future.
+As it starts to feel better, we start thinking about fixing the cause of the injury, the spinal alignment, and making your neck work properly, so you reduce your chance of another episode in the future.

 When would neck surgery or epidural injections be necessary?

 At our Norwalk chiropractic office, our goal is to help you avoid surgery in any way we can.
 While the surgeons in our area are very skilled, and are some of the top doctors in the country, any surgery carries risks.
 Some people end up in more pain after neck surgery than before.
 For that reason, it is common practice to exhaust conservative options, like chiropractic and exercise before surgery is considered.
 Generally, if you have a long case of severe neck pain that radiates to the arms, limits your daily activities, and the pain does not improve after a few weeks of chiropractic and exercise, more invasive procedures may be appropriate.
 Dr French can help you make that decision at the right time, and can recommend the right doctor if necessary.